 Starbucks isn’t known for being cheap and that’s the same for Starbucks in Paris.
 Luckily for us, the euro/USD exchange rate is in American tourists’ favor so they won’t be too shocked at the register.
 But still, zoom in on the above Paris Starbucks prices and prepare to choke on your skinny latte.
 Take, for example, a tall caramel Frappuccino.
 It’s 5.15 €!
 And that photo was taken a few years ago!

 Before you know it, an extra shot, some syrup, and specialty milk can easily cost a substantial chunk of change.
 The only time Starbucks hurt my wallet worse than in France was in London.
-I won’t even go there.
+Enough said.